 AMI Digital Asset Specifications

-This document outlines the technical specifications and requirements for digitization of analog media collections and digital packaging of deliverable files.
-For corresponding information about metadata; shipping, handling and reporting; and project administration, please see:
+This document outlines the technical specifications and requirements for the preservation-focused digitization of audio and moving image collections, along with guidelines for the packaging of digital deliverable files.

 Table Of Contents